plewis/plewis.github.io/phylogenetics/papers.md

 Maddison, W. P., and FitzJohn, R. G. 2015.
 The unsolved challenge to phylogenetic correlation tests for categorical characters.
 Systematic Biology 64:127–136. (need for true replication in comparative studies)

 Martins, E. P. 1994.
 [Estimating the rate of phenotypic evolution from comparative data.](https://doi.org/10.1086/285670) The American Naturalist 144(2):193-209.

-Martins, E. P., and T. F. Hansen.
-1997.
-Phylogenies and the comparative method: a general approach to incorporating phylogenetic information into the analysis of interspecific data.
-The American Naturalist 149:646-667.
-(PGLS)

 Michener, C. D., and R. R. Sokal.
 1957.
 A Quantitative Approach to a Problem in Classification.
 Evolution 11:130-162